filiptanu/qogita-address-book/README.md

 ## Running the API

-To run the API, run:
+To run the API:

 ```
 docker-compose run --service-ports api
 ```

-To run the integration tests, run:
+To run the integration tests:

 ```
 docker-compose run postman
 ```
 ## Development references

+These are just code snippets used during development.
+Do not run them.

 ```
 django-admin startproject qogita_api .